-- optionally spatial validity conditions associated with the ECS address
+- optionally spatial validity conditions associated with the ECS address; and

+- optionally, ECS Authentication Methods associated with the ECS address.

 in the Extended protocol configuration options IE of the PDU SESSION MODIFICATION COMMAND message, then the UE shall pass them to the upper layers.